 (a) The Vice President shall have such other powers, functions and duties as the President or Executive may delegate or prescribe.

-(b) The Vice president shall assume the role of President in times when the president is unable to carry out their role.
+(b) The Vice President shall assume the role of President in times when the president is unable to carry out their role.

-(c) In the absence of the President, the Vice-President shall chair any meetings.

-15.3 EXECUTIVE OFFICER
+15.3 SECRETARIAT

 (a) To conduct the correspondence of the Association.